CortexIntelligentAutomation/docs/content/en/docs/2025.3/getting-started/on-premise/add-configuration-portal-to-cortex/installation/_index.md

 1. Open the folder where the `Cortex Innovation {{< version >}} - Configuration Portal.zip` was extracted.
 1. From there, open the `Cortex Configuration Portal` folder.
-1. Open the `Cortex.Configuration.Portal.zip` file and extract the contents to where the website is to be installed.
+1. Extract the contents of the `Cortex.Configuration.Portal.zip` file to where the website is to be installed.
 {{< alert type="note" title="Note" >}}
 Typically this is `C:\inetpub\wwwroot\Cortex\ConfigurationPortal`
 {{< /alert >}}
-1. Copy the `web.config` and `appsettings.json` files from the `Cortex Configuration Portal` folder to the root of the extracted website folder.
+1. Copy the `web.config` and `config.json` files from the `Cortex Configuration Portal` folder to the root of the extracted website folder.
-1. Once copied, open the `appsettings.json` file then update the following parameters only:
+1. Once copied, open the `config.json` file then update the following parameters only:
     | Name                           | Description                                                                                       | Example                                     |
     |--------------------------------|---------------------------------------------------------------------------------------------------|---------------------------------------------|
     | ApplicationName                | The name of the application, this will be used for containerisation of user sessions.             | `"CortexConfigurationDev"`                  |